Angold-4/cs/docs/weicc/2Calculator.md

 In V8, we saw another example of balancing **Interpretation** and **Compilation** - **JIT (Just in Time) Compilation** for improved performance.

-The JIT, which can be simply illustrate as **"Compile at runtime"**.
+The JIT, which can be illustrate as **"Compile at runtime"**.
 The V8 engine is both a compiler and an interpreter.
 There are basically three steps involved in processing the code:

 The parsing phase will generate a AST (Abstract Syntax Tree).
 In general, after that there are usually two ways to compile the AST into bytecode: